Library and Learning Services

 We aim to make items in catalogued collections stored in the David Wilson Library available for consultation within two working days of request.
 Retrieval times for uncatalogued items and materials stored offsite may be longer.
 On initial receipt of a request, users are provided with a timescale for production of their material.
 Best efforts are made to retrieve items requested on the day, depending on their location and available staffing levels.

-Items from archive collections must be requested on paper document production slips.
-For security reasons only one item is issued at a time.
-Bundles of loose documents are weighed on issue and return.
+Items from archive collections are requested on paper document production slips.
+For security reasons generally one file or volume is issued at a time.

 Rare book and manuscript production